 As you might expect, you’ll need to start off this project by getting some good dog nail clippers.
 Good nail clippers are designed specifically for dogs and can cut through their nails with ease.
 There are two basic styles of clippers – the scissor and guillotine – but either one of them is going to be fine for your purposes.
 You could also opt for a dog nail grinder, if you prefer.
 Your goal is to get something that’s sturdy and that feels like it’s going to last because you are going to be using these tools for a long time.

-The other major tool you’ll need with you is a good bag of treats.
+The other major tool you’ll need with you is a good bag of dog treats.
 This isn’t exactly the most fun project on which you can embark with your dog, so having some treats around will make the whole ordeal a little easier.
 You can also make sure to use these cookies as a training tool, so try to get something that you’re comfortable using during the training process.

 Preparing to Trim

 One of the most important things you can do is to get your dog prepared to have his or her feet trimmed.
 If you’re lucky, your dog doesn’t mind having his or her feet touched.
 If not, though, you’re going to have to slowly get your dog ready from that process.
 If you have a chance, you’ll start early by handling your dog’s feet so that he or she thinks of it as normal.
 If not, you’ll want to go slowly and give your dog some treats so that he or she is less nervous about the whole ordeal.
-If your dog is a fan of CBD, this is a great time to give them their favorite oil or chew.

 If you’ve got a particularly active dog, there is a secret trick you can use to make your job a little easier.
-Let them outside to play for a while – get a favorite toy and throw it around or even go on a run.
+Let them outside to play for a while – get their favorite toy and throw it around or even go on a run.
 Make sure that you do everything you can to tire your dog out so that you don’t get quite as much of a fight when you get ready to start trimming.

 Finally, consider bringing in some outside help.
 It’s not a bad idea to have someone else present to help hold your dog still, especially if you have a larger dog.
 This person can help you to keep your dog safe and still while you cut, helping you to minimize the chance of any kind of accidents.